ontodev/robot/docs/report.md

 robot report --input edit.owl --output report.tsv
 ```

-By default, the output is a TSV file.
-You can also get a YAML output by including `--format YAML`.
 A summary of the report is also printed to the console:
 ```
 Violations: 710
 -----------------